Rate my experience

 To make a downsizer contribution, you must meet the following requirements:

-• You owned the home for at least 10 years before the sale
+• You or your spouse have owned the home for at least 10 years before the sale

-• Your home is not a caravan, houseboat or any other mobile home
+• The home is not a caravan, houseboat or any other mobile home

 • You must make this contribution into your super fund within 90 days of receiving the proceeds of sale (usually settlement date) and